 If so, how?

 …ish.
-Under normal circumstances, it operates as a suffix; it adds meaning to words, but is not meaningful in itself.
+Under normal circumstances, it operates as a suffix, it adds meaning to words, but is not meaningful in itself.
 Almost a word, but not quite — something slightly askew to the rest of the language…

-The most exhaustively comprehensive dictionary of the English language in history is nearing completion, but the fawning delegates who have assembled to observe the launch of the Lexicon are proving an irritating distraction to its compiler, the Doctor’s old friend Professor Osefa.
+The most exhaustively comprehensive dictionary of the English language in history is nearing completion, but the fawning delegates who have assembled to observe the launch of the Lexicon are proving an irritating distraction to its compiler, The Doctor’s old friend Professor Osefa.
 Conference symposiarch Robert Cawdrey has lined up new investors who have promised to help fund the Lexicon if they are mentioned in its preamble, and Osefa thus locks herself away in her office to work.
 She has too much work to do by herself, but her hologlyphic amanuensis, Book, appears to be stuck on a single word which is giving him trouble.
 Osefa thus sets to work herself, double-checking the final entries before the Lexicon’s unveiling…

 The TARDIS materialises on campus, and the Doctor emerges, enthusing to Peri about the great undertaking underway.
-Peri understands why someone with the Doctor’s love of words would take such an interest in the Lexicon, but remains irritated by the Doctor’s contempt for her New Englandisms, which he regards as a corruption of the language he loves.
+Peri understands why someone with The Doctor’s love of words would take such an interest in the Lexicon, but remains irritated by The Doctor’s contempt for her New Englandisms, which he regards as a corruption of the language he loves.
 English is a living language in the truest sense of the words, expanding and evolving while never losing its grace, integrity and poetry.
-Cawdrey happens by and greets the Doctor, recognizing him from Osefa’s description, and as the two set off to look up Osefa and determine whether she’s finished her keynote address to the delegates, Peri wanders off on her own, fed up by the Doctor’s heaping scorn on Noah Webster and his “reforms”.
+Cawdrey happens by and greets The Doctor, recognizing him from Osefa’s description, and as the two set off to look up Osefa and determine whether she’s finished her keynote address to the delegates, Peri wanders off on her own, fed up by The Doctor’s heaping scorn on Noah Webster and his “reforms”.

 Peri visits the refectory to order lunch and a pint, and meets an enthusiastic logophile named Warren.
 Amused by his charming impishness and approachability, she shares lunch with him, and they challenge each other to come up with words beginning with “peri-”.
 Peri wins the contest due to her knowledge of botany.
-Warren concedes gracefully, and Peri is later surprised to learn that Their conversation paid for lunch; here in the Articulate Worlds, information is a commodity, and even words have value.
+Warren concedes gracefully, and Peri is later surprised to learn that their conversation paid for lunch, here in the Articulate Worlds, information is a commodity, and even words have value.
 Warren loves language, which he feels is more vital and alive than the scholars who study it and try to pin words down to “official” definitions.
 As far as Warren’s concerned, words are meant to be in use, alive and evolving and being spoken — or speaking through people themselves.
 Perhaps words speak people into existence, rather than the other way around…

 The Doctor has brought a gift for Osefa, an original text collection of obscure, original and preposterous words — a Time Lord gift, as it were.
 Cawdrey confesses that Osefa is always labouring over revisions, attempting to perfect her work, but as Symposiarch and a patron of the Lexicon, it’s his duty to see that her perfectionism doesn’t delay publication.
 A great deal is riding on the work being completed in time.
 But when he and the Doctor enter Osefa’s office, they find that she has finished her work forever, having apparently committed suicide.